 Facebook’s Communities Summit will gather Group admins Zuck wants to empower

-Mark Zuckeberg’s humanitarian manifesto from February outlined his desire to “build more tools to empower community leaders . . . to run and grow their groups the way they’d like.”
+Mark Zuckerberg’s humanitarian manifesto from February outlined his desire to “build more tools to empower community leaders . . . to run and grow their groups the way they’d like.”
 On June 22nd and 23rd in Chicago, Facebook will hold its first free Facebook Communities Summit to celebrate group admins and better equip them to lead their flocks.
 Only Facebook Group admins are permitted to apply here, and several hundred will be chosen to attend.

 Facebook explains that: